The best games like Rust will keep you on the edge of your seat as you never know what, or who may be lurking around the next corner.

 Similar to games like Rust, The Forest features a flexible crafting system that lets you construct bases wherever and however you want.

-In it, you set out to explore a huge map dominated by futuristic technology and dinosaurs that can be hunted or tamed as pets that will provide you with transportation, extra storage, and protection.
+In it, you explore a sprawling map littered with futuristic technology and dinosaurs that can be hunted as well as trained to provide transportation and protection.

 There are also various resources to gather, such as wood and stone, that let you build simple huts before moving on to more advanced materials.